 As a small ASD school student enrolment and participation in Year 11 and Year 12 secondary education fluctuates from year to year.

-There were no students in 2017 enrolled in Year 11 or Year 12.
+Whilst JVS is registered to deliver Years 11 and 12 it is not accredited to offer HSC to students in Years 11 and 12.
+Hence there were no students in 2019 participating in HSC.